-While we intend to submit an NDA to the FDA for our lead program with pimavanserin near the end of 2014, at this time, due to the risks inherent in completing the development activities necessary to support the NDA and in regulatory and approval processes, we are unable to estimate with any certainty the costs we will incur for the continued development of pimavanserin for Parkinson's disease psychosis.
+While we intend to submit an NDA to the FDA for NUPLAZID in the first quarter of 2015, at this time, due to the risks inherent in completing the development activities necessary to support the NDA and in regulatory and approval processes, we are unable to estimate with sufficient certainty the costs we will incur for the continued development of NUPLAZID for Parkinson's disease psychosis.
 Due to the risks inherent in clinical development, we also are unable to estimate with certainty the costs we will incur for the development of pimavanserin for other indications or for the development of our other product candidates.
-Due to these same factors, we are unable to determine with any certainty the anticipated completion dates for our current research and development programs.
+Due to these same factors, we are unable to determine with sufficient certainty the anticipated completion dates for our current research and development programs.
 Clinical development and regulatory approval timelines, probability of success, and development costs vary widely.
-While our current focus is primarily on advancing the development of pimavanserin, we anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment of each product candidate's commercial potential and our financial position.
+While our current focus is primarily on completing the remaining aspects of our development program that are needed for submission of our NDA for NUPLAZID and advancing the development of pimavanserin for other indications, we anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment of each product candidate's commercial potential and our financial position.
 We cannot forecast with any degree of certainty which product candidates will be subject to future collaborative or licensing arrangements, when such arrangements will be secured, if at all, and to what degree any such arrangements would affect our development plans and capital requirements.

-We expect our research and development expenses to continue to be substantial and to increase in future periods as we pursue the development of pimavanserin, including development and regulatory activities in our Phase III Parkinson's disease psychosis program, development activities in our Phase II Alzheimer's disease psychosis program, and potential studies in other indications, including schizophrenia, and the development of our other product candidates.
+We expect our research and development expenses to continue to be substantial and to increase in future periods as we pursue the development of pimavanserin, including preparations needed to support the FDA review of NUPLAZID for Parkinson's disease psychosis for which we plan to submit an NDA in the first quarter of 2015, our ongoing open-label safety extension study, planned post-approval studies, together with development activities in our Phase II Alzheimer's disease psychosis program, and potential studies in other indications, including schizophrenia, and the development of our other product candidates.
 The lengthy process of completing clinical trials and supporting development activities and seeking regulatory approval for our product candidates requires the expenditure of substantial resources.
 Any failure by us or delay in completing clinical trials, or in obtaining regulatory approvals, could cause our research and development expenses to increase and, in turn, have a material adverse effect on our results of operations.